 Trust & Provenance

-Most explanatory content on Noosaga begins as an AI-assisted draft:
+Much of the explanatory content on Noosaga starts as AI-assisted drafting inside the atlas:

 • concept maps and concept explanations